Mark & Olly: Living with the Tribes

 Mark & Olly: Living with the Tribes is a group of three documentary adventure reality television series that aired on BBC Knowledge and the Travel Channel which premiered in 2007.
 The program follows British explorers Mark Anstice and Oliver Steeds as they travel around the world to reside with indigenous peoples.
 The series was produced by Cicada Productions and distributed by FremantleMedia.

-In 2011, the third season of the series was accused of faking scenes and mistranslating interviews to portray the tribe negatively.
+In 2011, the third season of the series was accused of faking scenes and mistranslating interviews to portray the Machiguenga tribe negatively.

 Episodes

 Season 1 (2007)

 Living with the Kombai: The Adventures of Mark and Olly premiered in 2007.
 The season follows Mark and Olly as they live with the Kombai tribe of West Papua in Indonesia.
 The forest tribe demonstrates methods and techniques of solving problems using skills and tools unfamiliar to the civilised.
 Mark and Olly do as the Kombai do 24 hours a day for the entire run of the show.